parth2809/CovidWebsite/README.md

 # UCSD/HDSI Covid-19 Website

+## IMPORTANT
+To run this properly, you will need to host this on a server.
+Opening the HTML in a browser will NOT display the charts properly.
+Either use VS code "Live Server" extension, `python3 -m http.server 8080` followed by visiting 127.0.0.1:8080 to open a server, or some other server of your choosing.

 ## TODO Major
 Right now, in order to convert the data from the supplied CSV to a chart friendly JSON, we need to run `python3 generate.py` (you'll need pandas) in order to generate the df.json file needed.
 <br>